nexpy/nxrefine/docs/source/introduction.rst

 such volumes contain hundreds, if not thousands, of Brillouin Zones.
-*NXRefine* has a peak-search algorithm for identifying all the peaks above a certain intensity threshold, which are then used to generate an orientation matrix, :math:`\mathcal{U}`, that is refined on a large number of Bragg peaks.
+*NXRefine* has a peak-search algorithm for identifying all the peaks above a certain intensity threshold, which are then used to generate an orientation matrix, :math:`\mathcal{U}`, which is refined using the positions of a large number of Bragg peaks.

-Each peak is defined by its coordinates on the detector, :math:`x_p` and :math:`y_p`, and the goniometer angles :math:`\theta`, :math:`\omega`, :math:`\chi`, and :math:`\phi` of the diffractometer when the image was collected.
+Each Bragg peak is defined by its coordinates on the detector, :math:`x_p` and :math:`y_p`, and the goniometer angles :math:`\theta`, :math:`\omega`, :math:`\chi`, and :math:`\phi` of the diffractometer when the image was collected.
 Once the orientation matrix has been determined, these experimental coordinates can be converted into reciprocal space coordinates, :math:`\mathbf{Q}(h,k,l)`.
 The conversion is accomplished through a set of matrix operations:

 .. math::